kaiachain/kaia-core-tests/docs/contribute.rst

 This documentation has been build using the Python `Sphinx <http://www.sphinx-doc.org/>`_ documentation tool.

-Since the `Klaytn tests <https://github.com/klaytn/klaytn-tests>`_ repository is very large to clone locally, a convenient way to contribute to the documentation is to make a fork of the test repo, add the changes online with the GitHub `reStructuredText <http://www.sphinx-doc.org/en/stable/rest.html>`_ editor
+Since the `Kaia tests <https://github.com/kaiachain/kaia-core-tests>`_ repository is very large to clone locally, a convenient way to contribute to the documentation is to make a fork of the test repo, add the changes online with the GitHub `reStructuredText <http://www.sphinx-doc.org/en/stable/rest.html>`_ editor